GerritCodeReview/modules_global-refdb/config.md

     Excludes draft comments, immutable non-meta refs, and cache-automerge refs.

     Details: An asterisk can be used to match all projects.
+A project can only be in one ref storage category (storeMutableRefs, storeAllRefs, or storeNoRefs).
     Storage rules are evaluated in order of precedence: first by project-specific settings (in the following order: storeNoRefs, storeMutableRefs, then storeAllRefs), and only if no match is found, by global settings (using * as a wildcard).

 ```ref-database.storeAllRefs```
 :   Specifies which projects should have all refs stored, including refs which